indigo-dc/bdocker/doc/configuration.md

 # Configuration

-In this document the configuration of the three component provided by Bdocker is described.
-The three components are:
+In this document the configuration of the three components provided by Bdocker is described.
+Those three components are:
 1. Working node daemon.
 2. Accounting node daemon.
 3. Command line client.